-Jason CoreyAssociate Dean of Graduate Studies & Research and Associate Professor of Music
+Jason CoreyAssociate Dean of Graduate Studies & Research and Associate Professor of Performing Arts Technology

 - 2281 Moore

 Jason Corey teaches courses in sound recording, timbral ear training, and musical acoustics, and is active as a recording engineer focusing primarily on symphonic band, jazz, orchestral, chamber, and experimental electronic music.
 His research is concerned with technical ear training and critical listening, as well as the development of audio processing tools for multichannel audio with applications in music and film sound recording.
 In 2010, he published a book with accompanying software entitled Audio Production and Critical Listening: Technical Ear Training (Focal Press).

 Corey is a recipient of the Paul D. Fleck Fellowship at The Banff Centre in Banff, Canada, where he has worked as an Audio Research Associate.
 He has presented his research at conferences in Europe, Canada, and the United States.
 His research and education have been supported by the Audio Engineering Society Educational Foundation (New York), Bang & Olufsen A/S (Denmark), McGill University Stern Fellowship for Doctoral Studies in Music, Natural Sciences and Engineering Research Council of Canada (NSERC), Pioneer Electronic Corporation (Japan), and TC Electronic A/S (Denmark).